Arizona's Tommy Lloyd named NABC Coach of Year

 Lloyd guided the Wildcats to a 33-4 record along with Pac-12 regular-season and tournament championships in his first season after he was hired last April.

-The award earns Lloyd another $20,000 bonus on top of the $20,000 he earned for being named Pac-12 Coach of the Year.
-A clause in his contract says he earns the $20,000 extra if named NABC, AP or Naismith Coach of the Year.
+The award earns Lloyd a $20,000 bonus, a 0.8% addition to his university-paid guaranteed base compensation of $2.5 million, and brings his total performance bonuses to $285,000.
+A clause in his contract says he earns the $20,000 extra if named NABC, Associated Press or Naismith Coach of the Year.

+Lloyd, who also earned $20,000 for being named the Pac-12 Coach of the Year, has a total guaranteed compensation of $2.9 million, counting $200,000 each from Nike and IMG.
+He is scheduled to receive a $100,000 raise on Friday to run through the 2022-23 season, for a total guaranteed package of $3 million.

 The AP and Naismith awards have yet to announce their winners but Lloyd is one of four finalists for the Naismith COY award.